 Completely different tools solving different problems.
 Guru is knowledge management: getting internal information to reps in their workflow.
 Highspot is sales enablement: managing external content, tracking buyer engagement, and attributing content to revenue.
 Guru costs $10-20/user/mo and deploys in days.
 Highspot costs $50-75/user/mo and takes months.
 Many organizations run both: Guru for internal knowledge (competitive intel, pricing, processes) and Highspot for external content (decks, proposals, case studies).
 They complement more than they compete.

 Guru is the smartest way to get knowledge in front of reps without asking them to change their workflow.
 The browser extension approach solves the adoption problem that kills heavyweight enablement platforms.
-AI-powered search, verification workflows, and knowledge gap identification make the content genuinely useful.
+AI-powered search, verification workflows, and knowledge gap identification make the content useful.
 At $10-20/user/mo with day-one deployment, the ROI math is straightforward.
 But Guru is not a full enablement platform.
 No buyer engagement, no content-to-revenue analytics, no coaching.
 It's a knowledge layer that does one thing exceptionally well.
 For teams where knowledge access is the bottleneck, Guru is the highest-ROI enablement investment you can make.
 For teams that need to measure content's impact on revenue, Guru is a complement, not a replacement, for platforms like Highspot or Seismic.

 But know the trade-offs: